 Death in the Family - If a member of your immediate family dies, you may use your accumulated sick leave not to exceed 5 working days for each death.
 The appointing authority may approve additional time in instances where extended travel is involved.
-Immediate family (with regard to a death in the family) is defined as an employee's parents, spouse, children, brothers, sisters, grandparents, great-grandparents, uncles, aunts, nephews, grandchildren, nieces, great-grandchildren, father-in-law, mother-in-law, sonin-law, daughter-in-law, grandfather-in-law, grandmother-in-law, greatgrandfather-in-law, great-grandmother-in-law, uncle-in-law, aunt-in-law, brother-in-law, sister-in-law, grandson-in-law, granddaughter-in-law, nephewin-law, niece-in-law, great-grandson-in-law, great-granddaughter-in-law, stepparents and step-children.
+Immediate family (with regard to a death in the family) is defined as an employee's parents, spouse, children, brothers, sisters, grandparents, great-grandparents, uncles, aunts, nephews, grandchildren, nieces, great-grandchildren, father-in-law, mother-in-law, son-in-law, daughter-in-law, grandfather-in-law, grandmother-in-law, uncle-in-law, aunt-in-law, brother-in-law, sister-in-law, grandson-in-law, granddaughter-in-law, nephew-in-law, niece-in-law, great-grandson-in-law, great-granddaughter-in-law, step-parents and step-children.
 (NAC 284.562)